 “Okay,” you admit, “but loans are still more expensive than pay-as-you-go.”
 This is true.
 Still, loans are the only way to buy a house, or a car, or anything else that you need immediately but can’t pay for yet.
 It’s worth paying the premium of interest to get the funding now.

-Prop 68 will fund long-lived, tangible acquisitions, such as land and school buildings.
-It's sensible to make extended payments for things that will be used far into the future.
+Prop 68 will fund long-lived, tangible acquisitions, such as wildlife habitats, park facilities, and flood-control infrastructure.
+It’s sensible to make extended payments for things that will be used far into the future.